 Dr. Alden has worked as an EF coach and Organizational Tutor since 2007 focusing on teens, young adults and adults who struggle with executive function deficits, procrastination/avoidance, perfectionism, and other challenges.
 She also works with caregivers, coaching them in optimal ways to deal with challenges related to children and spouses who have these difficulties.
 Dr. Alden specializes in working with people who know what they “should do” but often find themselves not doing it and subsequently feeling guilty, anxious and sometimes fraudulent.

 With a background in arts education and a Master's in Mental Health Counseling, Jamie excels at bringing her creativity to her work as an executive functioning tutor and consultant.
 Jamie spent the first portion of her post-graduate work as a staff therapist for Brooklyn College's research lab out of Mt.
-Sinai Hospital, practicing CBT and non-directive supportive therapy with children and adolescents suffering from IBD-related anxiety and depression.
-Jamie later worked with Anna Levy-Warren, shaping a practice aimed at strengthening executive functioning and fostering academic growth in the context of students who are struggling with a complex combination of social, emotional, behavioral and academic challenges.
+Sinai Hospital.
+Jamie later worked with Anna Levy-Warren, shaping a practice aimed at strengthening executive functioning and fostering academic growth in the context of students who are struggling with a complex combination of social and academic challenges.

 Bari Hillman, PhD

 Bari (Scheckner) Hillman, PhD attended the University of Pennsylvania, where she majored in Biological Basis of Behavior, and then went on to receive her PhD in Clinical Psychology (Health Emphasis) from Ferkauf Graduate School of Psychology, Yeshiva University.
-She has worked with children, adolescents, adults, and their families in a variety of inpatient, outpatient and home-based settings since 2007 and has worked for Organizational Tutors since 2016.
+She has worked for Organizational Tutors since 2016.